Type-two polynomial-time and restricted lookahead: Introduction

-To be able to talk about bounds for this running time it is necessary to have a notion for the size of an oracle. \begin{definition} For a given oracle function $\varphi\colon\S \rightarrow \S$ define its \demph{size function} $\length\varphi\colon \NN \to\NN$ by
+To be able to talk about bounds for this running time it is necessary to have a notion for the size of an oracle.
+The idea behind this definition, originally given in \cite{MR1374053}, is that the cost of a function input should itself be a function which on input $n \in \NN$ gives the maximum output size over all inputs of size at most $n$. \begin{definition} For a given $\varphi\in \B$ define its \demph{size function} $\length\varphi\colon \NN \to\NN$ by

 \end{definition} This suggests the type $\NN^\NN \times \NN \to \NN$ as the right type for running times: If $T$ is a function of this type, we say that the running time of an oracle machine $M$ is bounded by $T$ if for all oracles $\varphi:\S \rightarrow \S$ and all strings $\str a$ it holds that